Southern Style Buttermilk Fried Chicken is a classic

-There are as many recipes for fried chicken as there are cooks.
-After many tries, this is our favorite version!
-While there are a few steps involved, each step is easy and worth the time!
+There are many recipes out there but after many tries, this is our favorite version.
+The flavor is unbelievable and the skin is beautifully crunchy!
+Every step involved is easy and worth the time!

-Buttermilk contains lactic acid, a mild acid that gently breaks down protein and makes the chicken more tender.
-Additionally, brining adds needed moisture to the meat and also helps break down proteins for extra tender chicken.
+Buttermilk contains lactic acid, which gently breaks down proteins, and makes the chicken more tender.
+Additionally, brining adds extra moisture to the meat and also helps break down proteins for extra tender chicken.
 The result is tender tangy fried chicken!

 BRINING:

-- Prepare the brine by combining the water, salt, sugar, and peppercorns together in a large pot.
-Cut lemon in half, squeeze juice into the water and add the lemons to the pot.
-Heat to dissolve the sugar and then let the brine cool to room temperature.
+- Prepare the brine by combining the water, salt, sugar, and peppercorns in a large pot.
+Cut the lemon in half, squeeze juice into the water and add the lemons to the pot.
+Cook over medium-high heat and dissolve the sugar.
+Remove from heat and let the brine cool to room temperature.

-- Add the chicken pieces, cover, and refrigerate for 3 hours.
-Then drain the chicken from the brine
+- Add the chicken pieces to a large bowl, cover, and refrigerate for 3-4 hours.
+Then drain the chicken from the brine.

 THE BUTTERMILK SOAK: